Images of Rudgwick People

 1965, Rudgwick v The President’s XI

-Rudgwick FC, the 1925 XI, for which we have all names, including Francis Crouch, captain, and numerous non-players.
-Possible start date for the club:1915.
+Rudgwick FC, the 1920 XI, for which we have all names, including Anson Crouch, captain, front centre, and numerous non-players.
+Seated, third from right Albert King, club sec, re-started football after the war. left Rudgwick the next year.
+Photo possibly in his honour.
+Possible start date for the club: before 1908.
 Photo by Rudgwick-born FJ Waller of Horsham

 The 1933-4 football team was a winning team!
 All names known; captain T Hurst.
 Rudgwick wore red/black stripes